 Sheds mainly come from three places: food sources, bedding areas, and the trails in-between.
-If you decide to go shed hunting early, then you might want to stick to tree lines or food plots, or else you will be rooting around in the woods turning deer.
+If you decide to go shed hunting early, then you might want to stick to tree lines or food plots, or else you will just be rooting around in the woods spooking deer.

 Coming out of the winter months deer are packing on the pounds and will spend a sizeable amount of time around food sources.
-If your property has cornfields, by shed season they will be cut but stalks.
+If your property has cornfields, by shed season they will be nothing but stalks.
 Unfortunately, sheds look a lot like corn stalks over a big field.
 The key to hunting sheds is to cover as much ground as possible.
-So when out at your food plots try to see as much of it as you can.
+As the saying goes, “miles make piles”, the more ground you cover, the more sheds you will find.

 Covering ground does not necessarily mean walking.
 You could get a height advantage and glass a 50-yard area around you.
-After glassing, that area for 5-10 minutes moves farther down the plot.
+After glassing, that area for around 10 minutes moves farther down the plot.

-When deer are ready to bed down, the simple act of laying down and getting up throughout the night, which they do about every 30 mins, can be enough to shake those antlers off.
+When deer are ready to bed down, the simple act of laying down and getting up throughout the day, which they do about every 30 mins, can be enough to shake those antlers off.
 The bad part is that deer love to bed down in the thickest areas they can find.
 In the middle of a brier thicket or if you are lucky maybe it is just a secluded grassy patch.
 If you know where the bedding areas are, you should definitely check on them when you go shed hunting.

 Trails are probably the easiest way to find sheds.
 The trails themself are easy to find compared to the bedding locations.
 Chances are you already know where a good bit of trails are on your property.
 A good place to check is around hills or where the terrain drops down into a creek.
 These areas can cause the buck to produce a lot of movement which could be enough to shake off a weak antler.
 Some times limbs or brush can knock sheds off, or just the act of walking is enough.
 To be thorough make sure to go all through those trails weekly.

 Similar reasoning as above, when bucks jump fences that obviously jars the deer to an extent.
 This leads to a high possibility that their antlers will shed.
 Not many hunters think of this but I have found a good amount of sheds around fences during late February and early March.

 4 | Do I Need a Shed Dog?